wai2k/incubator/hey_doc_this_is_me_normally/ReadMe.md

   - Other notes
     - free text section that we can use to inform next features
 5. Doc can save/delete shortcuts to profiles (but can _only_ view online)
-6. Users can store the profile's they own locally to view offline
+6. Users can store the profiles they own locally to view offline

 ### Tech spec basics
 _(platforms, programming languages, infrastructure)_